JuliaGtk/Gtk4.jl/examples/README.md

 These examples should be run in the REPL unless otherwise noted.

 ## Basic examples
+- `builder.jl` shows how to use `GtkBuilder` to define widgets using XML.
 - `calculator4.jl` demonstrates a simple GUI with lots of buttons.
 Adapted from an example in Gtk.jl by Nand Vinchhi.
 - `css.jl` demonstrates widget styling using CSS.
 - `css-style.jl` shows how to style individual widgets using CSS classes.